-(d) Transmit to Members of the Board copies of the annual report of the auditor;
+- Transmit to members of the Board copies of the annual report of the auditor;

-(g) Open an account or accounts in the name of the Board in a chartered bank, trust company or credit union approved by the Board;
+- Open an account or accounts in the name of the Board in a chartered bank, trust company or credit union approved by the Board; and

-(h) Deposit all money received on the Board’s behalf to the credit of that account or accounts;
+- Deposit all monies received on the Board’s behalf to the credit of that account or accounts;

-The CEO shall have general supervision over, and direction of the operations of the library, gallery and its staff, and shall have the other powers and duties that the Board assigns to him or her from time to time.
+The CEO shall have general supervision over, and direction of the operations of the library, gallery and its staff, and shall have other powers and duties that the Board assigns to them from time to time.

 The CEO shall be responsible for hiring personnel, arranging or rearranging the duties of all employees, and may suspend or dismiss any employee of the library and gallery.

-Signing officers of the Board shall be the Chair, the Vice-chair(s) and the CEO and the signatures of any two as follows shall be affixed to documents as necessary:
+Signing officers of the Board shall be the Chair, the Vice-chair(s) and the CEO, and the signatures of any two as follows may be affixed to documents as necessary: